The Gulf Coast Sound Drum & Bugle Corps (based in Houston, TX) is now in it's

 Craig Gardner

-With the exception of Eric Brooks (who actually came on board later in the season) every
+With the exception of Eric Brooks (who came on board later in

 I can only imagine what the future holds for GCS.
 I would like to see

-great way to get Drum Corps back to its roots of being a local activity
+get Drum Corps back to its roots of being a local activity that anyone

-that anyone can do.
-There is very little money or travel involved in a
+can do.
+There is very little money or travel involved in a unit of this

-unit of this size and any high school or college could form one.
-This
+size and any high school or college could form one.
+This could

-could eventually lead to a Winter Corps Circuit, possibly as a part of
+eventually lead to a Winter Corps Circuit, possibly as a part of WGI,

-WGI, TCGC, and/or DCI or DCA.
-In fact, DCA has had a "Mini-Corps"
+TCGC, and/or DCI or DCA.
+In fact, DCA has had a "Mini-Corps" competition

-competition for over a decade and starting in 2005 DCA South is hosting one
+for over a decade and starting in 2005 DCA South is hosting one as well.

 Gulf Coast Sound will field a nationally competitive Class A Corps again